chylex/TweetDuck/README.md

   * This is a portable installer that does not need administrator privileges
   * It automatically creates a `makeportable` file in the program folder, which forces TweetDuck to run in portable mode

+#### Notes

-Note: There is a small chance you will see a resource error when running `RUN BUILD.bat`.
+> There is a small chance you will see a resource error when running `RUN BUILD.bat`.
 If that happens, close the console window (which will terminate all Inno Setup processes and leave corrupted installer files in the output folder), and run it again.

+> Running `RUN BUILD.bat` uses up about 784 MB of RAM due to very high compression.
+You can lower this to about 232 MB by opening `gen_full.ipd` and `gen_port.ipd`, and changing `Compression=lzma2/ultra` to `Compression=lzma2/max`.